Your first step is to decide whether you want to get top dollar for your smartphone or if you just want someone else to deal with the hassle for you.

 Another great site that has built in easy-to-use buying and selling infrastructure is Swappa.

 If you want to a wider landscape upon which to sell your device, or if your device isn't one that can be sold through a marketplace like Glyde or Swappa, take to eBay, eBay Classifieds, Craigslist or similar.

 Figure out what’s a fair price to ask.
 Depending on the condition, currency and desirability of your phone, you can hope to get anywhere between about 30% and 70% of the original ticket price.
-Check other sale listings to get a gauge on how much you should ask.
+Check other sale listings to gauge how much you should ask for.

 Create an ad with as many pictures of your phone as you can offer.
-Clearly outline the condition of the device you’re selling and what you’re willing to part with it for.
+Clearly outline the condition of the device you’re selling and how much it'll take for you to part with it.
 Search for your phone on GSMArena to get detailed specs to go along with your listing.